AdobeXD/plugin-samples/tutorials/how-to-style-text/index.md

 4. Add `text` to the scenegraph as a child of the currrently-selected artboard.
 5. Move `text` to a different position relative to the artboard's coordinate system.

-Here are a few things to notice about the `styleRange` property of `Text` objects:
+Here are a few things to notice about the `styleRanges` property of `Text` objects:
-* `styleRange` is an array of objects; you can have more than one style for a text node.
+* `styleRanges` is an array of objects; you can have more than one style for a text node.
 * Each style is given a `length` which determines the number of characters to which the style is applied.
 Specifying the length of our text string ensures that the color is applied to the entire text node.
 * Text color is specified by the `fill` property.
 * The size of the text is specified by the `fontSize` property.